m-kru/hbs/user-manual/architecture.typ

 Within hbs files, the user usually defines cores and targets, although the user is free to have any valid Tcl code in hbs files.

-The below snippet presents a very basic flip-flop core definition.
+The following snippet presents a very basic flip-flop core definition:
-The flip-flop core has a single target named `src`.
-The core consists of a single VHDL file.

 ```tcl
 namespace eval flip-flop {
   proc src {} {